-Settings Description Hostname SpeedwayR-XX-XX where XX-XX-XX is the last three bytes of the Reader's MAC address (which is printed on the version label attached to the Reader case.
+Settings Description

 DHCP Enabled.
-The Reader also reports its hostname to the DHCP server.
-Note: When the reader is plugged into a network that doesn't have a DHCP server OR when the PC is connected directly to the Reader via Ethernet cable, the Reader defaults to a fixed IP address (169.254.1.1).
-If this address is not available, the Reader then randomly selects a fixed IP address in the 169.254.xxx.xxx link local address range.
+The reader also reports its hostname

+to the DHCP server.

+Note : When the reader is plugged into a

+network that doesn't have a DHCP server $\mathbf{OR}$

+when the PC is connected directly to the

+reader via Ethernet cable, the reader defaults

+to a fixed IP address $(169.254.1.1)$ .
+If this

+address is not available, the reader then

+randomly selects a fixed IP address in the

+169.254.xxx.xxx link local address range.

-To connect the Speedway Reader to the Ethernet network
+To connect the Speedway reader to the Ethernet network

-• Using a standard Ethernet cable, connect the RJ-45 connector on the Reader to a LAN drop or network switch.
+• Using a standard Ethernet cable, connect the RJ-45 connector on the reader to a LAN drop or network switch.
 A typical network configuration is shown in Figure 5.4.